How to Repair a Broken Database

 cpaneluser_database is marked as crashed and needs to be repaired.

-How To Check Databases via MySQL Databases
+How to check databases via MySQL Databases

 Even with different kinds of errors, such as "supplied argument is not a valid" or "table attribute does not exist," the following steps can be used with this built-in cPanel test to try fixing the issue.

-- Log in to cPanel.
+- Log in to your Customer Portal.

-- Under Modify Databases, select the database name you're having issues with from the Check Database drop-down menu.
+- Under Modify Databases, select the database name you're having issues with from the Check Database dropdown menu.

 - Click the Check Database button.

-How To Repair Databases via MySQL Databases
+How to repair databases via MySQL Databases

-- Go to the MySQL® Databases section.
+- Within cPanel, go to the MySQL® Databases section.

-- Under Modify Databases, select the database name you're having issues with from the Repair Database drop-down menu.
+- Under Modify Databases, select the database name you're having issues with from the Repair Database dropdown menu.

 - Click the Repair Database button.